carpentries-incubator/gap-lesson/episodes/01-command-line.md

 - "Basic objects and constructions in the GAP language"
 keypoints:
 - "Remember that GAP is case-sensitive!"
-- "Do not panic seeing 'Error, Variable: 'FuncName' must have a value'"
+- "Do not panic seeing 'Error, Variable: 'FuncName' must have a value'."
-- "Care about names of variables and functions"
+- "Care about names of variables and functions."
-- "Use command line editing"
+- "Use command line editing."
-- "Use autocompletion instead of typing names of functions and variables in full"
+- "Use autocompletion instead of typing names of functions and variables in full."
-- "Use `?` and `??` to view help pages"
+- "Use `?` and `??` to view help pages."
-- "Set default help format to HTML using `SetHelpViewer`"
+- "Set default help format to HTML using `SetHelpViewer`."
-- "Use `LogTo` function to save all GAP input and output into a text file"
+- "Use `LogTo` function to save all GAP input and output into a text file."
-- "If calculation takes too long, press <Control>-C to interrupt it"
+- "If calculation takes too long, press <Control>-C to interrupt it."
-- "Read 'A First Session with GAP' from the GAP Tutorial"
+- "Read 'A First Session with GAP' from the GAP Tutorial."
 ---

 If GAP is installed correctly you should be able to start it some way that